 To build CDR, we re-architected and rebuilt the majority of our application.
-This new architecture will enable us to roll out additional enhancements in the coming months.
-To get early access to new capabilities, apply for our beta program here.
+This new architecture has enabled us to roll out additional UI/UX enhancements for all customers and will enable us to rapidly develop additional improvements to Databox in the future.

 IN THIS DOCUMENT

 Custom Date Ranges allow you to define your own Date Range by selecting the start and end dates, Custom Rolling Date Ranges, more specific comparison Date Ranges, fiscal calendars, and more.
 In short, you are no longer limited to pre-defined Date Ranges.

 Which features/ improvements are available for CDR-compliant Data Sources?

 - Rolling Date Ranges, previous periods, future Date Ranges, fiscal calendars